aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/pdf/convert-excel-file-to-pdf-format-compatible-with-pdfa-1a/_index.md

             // Access cell B5 and add some message inside it const cell = ws.cells.get("B5");
-            cell.value = "This PDF format is compatible with PDFA-1a.";
+            cell.value = "This PDF format is compatible with PDF/A-1a.";

-            // Create pdf save options and set its compliance to PDFA-1a const opts = new AsposeCells.PdfSaveOptions();
+            // Create PDF save options and set its compliance to PDF/A-1a const opts = new AsposeCells.PdfSaveOptions();
             opts.compliance = AsposeCells.PdfCompliance.PdfA1a;

-            // Save the output pdf
+            // Save the output PDF
             const outputData = wb.save(SaveFormat.Pdf, opts);
             const blob = new Blob([outputData], { type: "application/pdf" });
             const downloadLink = document.getElementById('downloadLink');